cobalt2727/L4T-Megascript/README.md

 The script itself doesn't actually get installed, even though it does install a lot of other programs and features.
 All it downloads to your device is a little text file and desktop icon that runs the script directly off of this GitHub repo so you don't have to worry about updating things on your end!
 [Click here to get started!](https://github.com/cobalt2727/L4T-Megascript/wiki/Initial-Setup)
 <Br>

-### DISCLAIMER: In the interest of transparency and security we recommend reading through the source code yourself by checking recent commit history and/or downloading a local copy of the [latest source code](https://github.com/cobalt2727/L4T-Megascript/archive/refs/heads/master.zip).
-NEVER RUN SCRIPTS FROM THE INTERNET YOU DON'T TRUST!
-(That being said, if you do try reading our source code and something doesn't make sense to you, feel free to hop in the Discord server using the link below and ask about it - we're happy to help!)
+### DISCLAIMER: In the interest of transparency and security we recommend reading through the source code yourself by checking recent commit history and/or downloading a local copy of the [latest source code](https://github.com/cobalt2727/L4T-Megascript/archive/refs/heads/master.zip). *NEVER RUN SCRIPTS FROM THE INTERNET YOU DON'T TRUST!* (That being said, if you do try reading our source code and something doesn't make sense to you, feel free to check our [wiki](./wiki) or hop in the Discord server using the link below and ask about it - we're happy to help!)

 ## Planned features:
 - Finish all the wiki pages (and ideally, migrate them over in the long run to https://squidfunk.github.io/mkdocs-material/ like RetroPie's [really cool documentation](https://retropie.org.uk/docs/))